-Title Culture and Society in Africa Code 1ANT172 Department Social Prerequisites None Co-requisites None Aim This is a Complementary Studies Module for Electrical Engineering students aimed at broadening student's perspective.
+Title Culture and Society in Africa

+Code 1ANT172 Department Social

+Prerequisites None Co-requisites None

+Aim This is a Complementary Studies Module for Electrical Engineering students aimed at broadening student's perspective.

 Content Culture and Society in Africa provides students from all faculties with background knowledge about the continent on which they live.
 The module includes an examination of the concepts of culture, race, society, ethnicity and nation-state, a perspective on African worldviews and ways of thought, and a consideration of the role of Africa in a changing world.

+Assessment Continuous Assessment 50%

+Examination 50%

+DD Do muinom out 400/ Continuous accessment month

-Assessment Continuous Assessment 50% Examination 50% DP Requirement 40% Continuous assessment mark 80% Attendance at practical's
+DP Requirement 40% Continuous assessment mark

-Title Electrical Engineering Design
+80% Attendance at practical's

-Code 5EEE342 Department Engineering

-Prerequisites All second year modules Co-requisites None

-Aim To tackle a design and research project To tackle a design and research project in Electrical Engineering

-Content Electrical Engineering discipline within a prototype and test a sub-system.
-This withe intricacies of real-life complex sub-expected to solve an Electrical Engineer the skills they have gathered over a curriculum, especially from the Design In this module students will be assigned a design problem relevant to the Electrical Engineering discipline within which they will need to design a prototype and test a sub- system.
+Code 5EEE342 Department Engineering Prerequisites All second year modules Co-requisites None Aim To tackle a design and research project in Electrical Engineering E F ti e ti In this module students will be assigned a design problem relevant to the Electrical Engineering discipline within which they will need to design a prototype and test a sub- system.
 This will provide insight to understand the intricacies of real-life complex sub system design.
 Students will be expected to solve an Electrical Engineering problem methodically using the skills they have gathered over the previous semesters of the curriculum, especially from the Design 1 module.
-Financial constraints required to complete the project and financial decision making will be
+Financial constraints required to complete the project and financial decision making will be reported.
+Assessment Continuous Assessment 50% Examination 50% DP Requirement 40% Continuous assessment mark 80% Attendance at practical's

+Title Process Control and Instrumentation

+Code 5EEE411 Department Engineering

+Prerequisites 5EEE312 Co-requisites None

+Aim Aims to provide an integrated view of the principles and practice of modern industrial control and its applications

+Content Various topics will be covered including: Measurement of physical variables, industrial transducers, integration of programmable logic controllers (PLCS), supervisory control and data acquisition (SCADA) systems and management information systems (MIS), signal transmission and conditioning, microcontrollers, computer interfacing, realtime multitasking in computer control, nonlinear and advanced control methods.

 Assessment Continuous Assessment 50%

 Examination 50%

 DP Requirement 40% Continuous assessment mark

 80% Attendance at practical's

-Title Process Control and Instrumentation Code 5EEE411 Department Engineering Prerequisites 5EEE312 Co-requisites None Aim Aims to provide an integrated view of the principles and practice of modern industrial control and its applications Content Various topics will be covered including: Measurement of physical variables, industrial transducers, integration of programmable logic controllers (PLCS), supervisory control and data acquisition (SCADA) systems and management information systems (MIS), signal transmission and conditioning, microcontrollers, computer interfacing, realtime multitasking in computer control, nonlinear and advanced control methods.
-Assessment Continuous Assessment 50% Examination 50% DP Requirement 40% Continuous assessment mark 80% Attendance at practical's

-Title Engineering Systems Design Engineering Systems Design Code 5EEE421 Departmen t Engineering Prerequisites 5EEE342 Co- None Aim To understand and apply the principles of engineering g design Content Design environment - Project, production The pessimistic mind view - worst-case is statistical yield.
+Title Engineering Systems Design Code 5EEE421 Departmen t Engineering Prerequisites 5EEE342 Co- None Aim To understand and apply the principles of engineering g design Content The pessimistic mind view - worst-case statistical yield.
 Standards and codes.
 STEEP analysis - economic and political context.
 EDA and of candidate concepts and selection of an of specifications and user requirement checks; design work; qualification and a Case histories Formal Design Methodology - Commethodologies.
 IBM's Rational Unified Process.
 Phaelaboration, construction, transition.
-Disciplines - business modelling, requidesign, implementation, testing, depliconfiguration and change management, Project - Two assignments will be tackland presented. social, technic CAD Design monopolimum con s; modelling, cceptance tes mon features ases and iterate terements gather oyment, projenvironment. nces, reliability and cal, environmental, nethods - Synthesis cept; development simulation, reality ts; documentation. of formal design rations -inception, ering, analysis and ect management, Assessment Continuous Assessment 50% Examination 50% DP Requirement 40% Continuous assessment mark 80% Attendance at practical's
+Disciplines - business modelling, requidesign, implementation, testing, depliconfiguration and change management, Project - Two assignments will be tackland presented.
+Standards and codes.
+STEEP analysis - social, technical, environmental, economic and political context.
+EDA and CAD Design methods - Synthesis of candidate concepts and selection of an optimum concept; development of specifications and user requirements; modelling, simulation, reality checks; design work; qualification and acceptance tests; documentation.
+Case histories Formal Design Methodology - Common features of formal design methodologies.
+IBM's Rational Unified Process.
+Phases and iterations -inception, elaboration, construction, transition.
+Disciplines - business modelling, requirements gathering, analysis and design, implementation, testing, deployment, project management, configuration and change management, environment.
+Assessment Continuous Assessment 50% Examination 50% DP Requirement 40% Continuous assessment mark 80% Attendance at practical's